 If you want to use your own participants, skip to step b.

-Choose how many participants you want to recruit (four credits per participant).
+• Choose how many participants you want to recruit by using the slider or the input field.

 Tip: the recommended minimum number of participants for a tree test is 30.